 A post on a forum causes me to make mention, that the Threepersons for the revolver and the Threepersons for the automatics are not only different, but the latter isn't what you think it is.
-It IS this Myres:

-And no muzzle plugs are installed in the Threepersons.
+No muzzle plugs are installed in the Threepersons.
 If one chooses to put a muzzle plug in place (why, though, they're a bitch to install and it must be done with hand sewing and the added bonus of likely sticking the awl through one's thumb) then one would call such a holster a 'modified Threepersons'.

 The 1911 being new in, well, 1911, gunleather for it appeared quickly.
 W.H.
 Shelton who founded El Paso Saddlery and ultimately put it out of business by selling to third parties but forming Shelton-Payne Arms to compete with it in that same city, filed his patent to keep the mag button off the inside of the holster, in 1916.
 There is a 'mirror' leather shape inside the seam: